 A recreational ping-pong player's first visit to a competitive table tennis club can be daunting.
 There are youngsters whose shoulders barely clear the tabletop hitting forehand topspin balls at astonishing velocity and octogenarians whose skill with long pips rubber makes the ball seem to defy the laws of physics.

-It is important to understand that while basement ping-pong is a game of hitting the ball mindlessly back and forth, table tennis is one of the most complicated and athletic individual sports.
+It is important to understand that table tennis is one of the most complicated and athletic individual sports.
 This complexity arises from several factors: